afs001/AFSPrompt/README.md

 - `example rerank module` is used for reranking examples.
 - `score module` is used for scoring the generated examples.

+For the Matlab implementation of AFS theory, please refer to: https://github.com/xdliuafs/AFS

 ### AFS Prompting
 For related implementations, see: https://github.com/MILVLG/prophet